tmasch/bpf_be/documentation/Iconobase - Classes.md

 **Attributes**:

-The type could indicate if it is a Manuscript, or unique decoration in a printed book.
+- The type could indicate if it is a Manuscript, or unique decoration in a printed book.
 This is primarily relevant for display purposes, it would be confusing to call a printed book with a painting on the first page a manuscript.
 Both options are mutually exclusive, hence the attribute is marked as non repetible - however, in other cases, the type would be repetible, and it doesn't harm to have it here as repetible, too.
-ExternalReference is here primilary for the planned International Standard Manuscript Number. all_catalogued? functions as with Books.
+- ExternalReference is here primilary for the planned International Standard Manuscript Number.
+- The fields common_name_preferred and common_name_variant will only be used for some very prominent manuscripts that are known not only under the shelfmark (as usual), but also under a name, e.g. "Lindisfarne Gospels"
+- all_catalogued? functions as with Books.

 **Edge between Manuscript and Artwork (EdgeManuscriptArtwork):**